mvdzel/zib-fhir-lm/README.md

 # TODO xslt
 * Translate codesystem name to URI
 * Replace 'ë' special chars in paths!
 Now replaced in input max file.
+* Put ZIB:ConceptId in mapping?
+* Convert <reference> to FHIR reference
+* There is something wrong with some descriptions.
+E.g. nl.zorg.Alert, nl.zorg.Contact, ..